 Depot for extended Metro in Högdalen

-* CEEQUAL is a British certification system for assessing and rating how well civil engineering projects have handled sustainability issues.
-The rating "Very Good" is the second highest rating on the scale and means that the project received more than 60%, but less than 75% of the total points.
+CEQUAL was developed by the British industrial association Institution of Civil Engineers (ICE) and was launched in 2003 in the UK and Ireland.
+2 The rating "Very Good" is the second highest rating on the scale and means that the project received more than 60%, but less than 75 % of the total points.

 New construction and renovation of Södertälje Hospital